leoliu0/leoliu0.github.io/Research.md

   AEA (American Economic Association), 2023 AIEA-NBER Conference on Innovation and Entrepreneurship 2022, ABFER (Asian Bureau of Finance and Economic Research) 2022, CEPR (Centre for Economic Policy Research) Rising Asia 2022, EARIE (European Association for Research in Industrial Economics) 2022, SEM (The Society for Economic Measurement) 2022, RMI (Research Management Institute) 2022, SETA (Symposium on Econometric Theory and Applications) 2022, AFBC 2022, FRIN Corporate Finance 2022, FMCG (Financial Market and Corporate Governance), 2022 Asian Innovation Economics Conference 2021 (invitation-only), Business Financing and Banking Research Group Annual Workshop 2021 (invitation-only), Macroeconomics Reading Group Workshop 2021 (invitation-only)

-#### Common Ownership and Antitrust Enforcement: Evidence from the Court
-*(with Huaizhou Li, Ronald Masulis and Jason Zein)*

-An increasing number of publicly-owned rival firms are jointly held by a small group of large investors.
-This has led to serious concerns regarding the anti-competitive effects of such common ownership.
-We investigate U.S. antitrust legal cases to see if common ownership leads to serious antitrust concerns.
-We empirically show that there is a significant positive relationship between common ownership and the probability that a pair of firms face the same antitrust prosecution.
-We use mergers between financial institutions as exogenous variations in common ownership to provide causal evidence on this proposed relation.
-In addition, we find that existing level of antitrust enforcement is unlikely to deter the anti-competitive effect of common ownership.

-__Conferences__
-FIRN 2022, FMA Asia 2022, CELS (Conference for Empirical Legal Studies) 2022, AFBC 2022, FMCG (Financial Market and Corporate Governance) 2022 (Runner-up for Best paper in Corporate Finance)

 #### Is ESG a Management Style? *(under review)*
 *(with Tony Cai, Jason Zein and Hao Zhang)*